-It's abundantly clear these days that what is meant by "technology" is subject to interpretation.
+It's abundantly clear these days that the word or use of "technology" is subject to interpretation.
 For example, a common default view pursued by powerful people and institutions more or less equates it with notions of neutrality and wide, continuing utility.
 I argued strongly against this view in a recent Compass article in part because it misconstrues the critical role of human agency throughout.